1. Home

 • be personally, athletically, socially and economically viable

-Monitor yourself or monitor the participants.
+Pay attention to your own symptoms, but also those of other people who are participating in the activity.
 Monitoring is a responsibility that is shared by everyone present.
-Remove a participant—or recommend their removal to those with the authority to do so—in any one of the following situations:
+Ask the person to stop doing the activity — or inform those with the authority to do so — in any one of the following situations:

 • if the participant presents any concussion symptom(s)

-• following an impact to the head or body, or a sudden movement of the head that could cause an MTBI/ concussion
+• following an impact to the head or body, or a sudden movement of the head that could cause an mTBI/concussion, with or without immediate symptoms

 • if there is any doubt regarding information provided by the participant